thusneem/AI-Recipie/README.md

 │
 └── README.md

-##Setup Instructions
+⚙️ Setup Instructions
 Backend (Python on EC2)
 pip install -r requirements.txt python app.py

-Ensure your EC2 instance has an IAM role with Bedrock access.
+Ensure your EC2 instance has an IAM role with AWS Bedrock access.

 Frontend (Angular)
 npm install
 ng build --configuration production

-Upload the build files to an S3 bucket configured for static website hosting.
+Upload the generated build files to an S3 bucket configured for static website hosting.

-##Depolyment
+🚀 Deployment

-- **Backend** is deployed automatically to EC2 using GitHub Actions and SSH
+Backend is deployed automatically to EC2 using GitHub Actions and SSH

--
-- **Frontend** is deployed to Amazon S3 on every push to `main`
+Frontend is deployed to Amazon S3 on every push to the main branch

--
-- CI/CD ensures consistent, repeatable deployments
+CI/CD ensures consistent and repeatable deployments

-##Security
+🔐 Security

 IAM roles used instead of hardcoded credentials

-Bedrock access restricted by least-privilege policies
+AWS Bedrock access restricted by least-privilege policies

-##Future Enhancements
+🌱 Future Enhancements

 User authentication